Elon, North Carolina

 3) Repentance just means a change of mind

 This myth holds that repentance is just mental.
 It is merely changing the way we think.
 In Greek, the word means “change of mind” but in Hebrew it means a “change of action.”
 Both are correct.
 One leads to the other.
 Change of actions begins with a change of mind or attitude.

 John the Baptist preached repentance.
 In fact, he preached a baptism of repentance unto the remission of sins.
 However, he did NOT just tell people to change their mind.
 He told the Pharisees to change their behavior (Luke 3:10-14) and bring forth fruits in keeping with repentance (Matthew 3:8).

 The Apostle Paul taught the same thing in Acts 26:20.
 If repentance just means a change of mind, there would be no need for people to produce fruit consistent with repentance.
 A change of mind would be all that is needed.

-The OT king Saul and the Apostle Judas are examples of people who had a change of mind.
+King Saul in the OT and the Apostle Judas in the NT are examples of people who had a change of thinking.
 They both had a change of mind.
 They both said the words “I have sinned” (I Samuel 15:24; Matthew 27:4).
 They both admitted that what they had done was wrong but neither one of them repented in the biblical sense.

 Repentance which is only a change of mind is NOT biblical repentance.
+It begins with a change of mind but it is demonstrated by actions.
+It is translated into actions.
+It is proven by works.
 Repentance without works is dead, just as faith without works is dead.
 Biblical repentance is not just intellectual or mental.
 God is interested in far more than a change of mind.
 He wants a change of heart and a change of life.